nmsalvatore/sage/README.md

 ### Counter

-Both `timer` and `stopwatch` include a counter which can be used to track laps, counts, reps, etc. Just press ENTER to increment.
+Both `timer` and `stopwatch` include a counter which can be used to track laps, counts, reps, etc. Just press `Enter` to increment.

-### Load Clock Without Starting
+### Load A Clock Without Starting

-Both `timer` and `stopwatch` can start in a paused state with the `--paused` flag.
-Once a clock is loaded, press SPACE to start.
+Both `timer` and `stopwatch` can load in a paused state with the `--paused` flag.
+Once a clock is loaded, press `Space` to start.

 ```bash
 sage timer 25m --paused                 # Load timer in paused state